-See the 2019 IRS Publication 463, available on or 2019 New York itemized deductions webpage, to determine your inclusion amount.
+See the 2020 IRS Publication 463, available on our New York itemized deductions webpage, to determine your inclusion amount.

-Line 25 - If during 2019 your employer provided a vehicle for your business use and included 100% of its annual lease value in box 1 of your federal Form W-2, enter this amount on line 25.
+Line 25 - If during 2020 your employer provided a vehicle for your business use and included 100% of its annual lease value in box 1 of your federal Form W-2, enter this amount on line 25.
 If less than 100% of the annual lease value was included in box 1 of your federal Form W-2, skip line 25.